x

 100 years of fire suppression efforts in national forests and parks

-However, the truth is that forest fires occur naturally as nature's way of clearing the dead plant matter on the forest floor.
-This in effect, cleans the forest floors to open up plants to direct sunlight and nourishes the soil.
-Without fire, this can only be achieved via mechanical logging of the understory.
+Fact is, however, that wildfires occur naturally as nature's way of clearing the dead plant matter on the forest floor.
+This, in effect, cleans the undergrowth, opening up plants to direct sunlight and nourishing the soil.
+Without Mother Nature fanning the flames, this can only be achieved via mechanical logging of the understory.

 Lack of Forest Management

-Another major source of wildfires is the simple lack of planning by residents.
-Many towns and private property owners do not spend enough time or money on wildfire prevention.
-More often than not, private property owners do not have a forest management plan.
-In fact, many want to preserve their land as it is.
-They see logging and mechanical removal as a huge expense that will destroy the ecosystem.
+Another major source of wildfires is a simple lack of planning on the part of residents.
+In this vein, many towns and private property owners do not spend enough time or money on wildfire prevention.
+Because they view logging and mechanical removal as massive, eco-unfriendly expenses, they do not devise a forest management plan.

 The end result?
-The shrubbery and trees near homes and businesses become fantastic fuel source for fires to occur down the line.
-The tradeoff for beautiful landscaping and hedges is an increased risk of a catastrophic wildfire destroying homes and costing lives.
+The shrubbery and trees near homes and businesses become latent fuel sources for future wildfires.
+In this way, the cost of beautiful landscaping and hedges becomes an increased risk of catastrophe, destroying homes and costing lives.

 Irresponsible campers and drivers

-However, the act of using Mother Nature’s land comes with it the responsibility to care for it.
+It’s worth remembering, however, that the act of enjoying Mother Nature’s land comes with the responsibility to care for it, too.

 People living a transient lifestyle